Connect with others who understand.

 • Sunburn

-• Other skin conditions, such as atopic dermatitis (the most common type of eczema)
+• Atopic dermatitis (the most common type of eczema)

 • Medication side effects